 At the University of Oklahoma, we seek smart, motivated, and service-oriented students who will enhance our academic community and, ultimately, make meaningful contributions to national and global communities.
 Learn more about what it means to be an OU student here at Mewbourne College.

-Happening now at Mewbourne College.
+Happening now in the Mewbourne College

 The University of Oklahoma announced the students named to its fall 2025 honor roll, a distinction given to those who achieve the highest academic standards.
 A total of 12,401 students were named to the fall 2025 honor roll.
 Of these students, 5,156 were named to the President’s Honor Roll for earning an “A” grade in all their courses.